 ITNW 2350 Enterprise Network (2-4-3) A case study in Convergence Technologies requiring a network engineer to study a problem and design a network solution for an enterprise network.
+Prerequisites: ITSY 2301

 ITNW 2352 Administering SQL Server (2-4-3) Administering SQL Server is a skills development course in the installation, configuration, administration, and troubleshooting of SQL Servers client/server database management system version.
-Prerequisite: ITSW 1307 or ITNW 2354

 ITNW 2354 Internet/Intranet Server (2-4-3) Advanced concepts in the designing, installing, and administration of an Internet/Intranet server.
-Prerequisite: ITNW 1345 ITSC 1316 or ITNW 2305
+Prerequisites: ITNW 1345, ITSC 1316

-ITNW 2359 Web Server Support and Maintenance (2-4-3) Instruction in the installation, configuration, and implementation of web servers.
+ITNW 2355 Server Virtualization (2-4-3) An in-depth study of the installation, configuration, management and troubleshooting of a virtualized server environment.
+Prerequisites: ITNW 1345 or ITNW 1354